Strontium chloride: Dental care

 SrCl2 is useful in reducing tooth sensitivity by forming a barrier over microscopic tubules in the dentin containing nerve endings that have become exposed by gum recession.
 Known in the U.S. as Elecol and Sensodyne, these products are called "strontium chloride toothpastes", although most now use saltpeter (KNO3) instead which works as an analgesic rather than a barrier.

 Biological research

 Brief strontium chloride exposure induces parthenogenetic activation of oocytes which is used in developmental biological research.

-Ammonium storage
+Ammonia storage

-A commercial company is using a strontium chloride-based artificial solid called AdAmmine as a means to store ammonium at low pressure, mainly for use in NOx emission reduction on Diesel vehicles.
+A commercial company is using a strontium chloride-based artificial solid called AdAmmine as a means to store ammonia at low pressure, mainly for use in NOx emission reduction on Diesel vehicles.
 They claim that their patented material can also be made from some other salts, but they have chosen strontium chloride for mass production.
-Earlier company research also considered using the stored ammonium as a means to store synthetic Ammonium fuel under the trademark HydrAmmine and the press name "hydrogen tablet", however, this aspect has not been commercialized.
+Earlier company research also considered using the stored ammonia as a means to store synthetic ammonia fuel under the trademark HydrAmmine and the press name "hydrogen tablet", however, this aspect has not been commercialized.
 Their processes and materials are patented.
 Their early experiments used magnesium chloride, and is also mentioned in that article.

 Soil testing

-Strontium chloride is used with citric acid in soil testing as an universal extractant of plant nutrients.
+Strontium chloride is used with citric acid in soil testing as a universal extractant of plant nutrients.